MicrosoftDocs/power-automate-docs/articles/desktop-flows/run-pad-flow.md

 1. Create clusters of machines that can run desktop flows with identical configurations in parallel.
 1. Create multiple flows that each use a separate connection to target different machines.

-By following these strategies, you can avoid having desktop flows competing to run on the same device and in some cases failing due to timeouts.
+By following these strategies, you can avoid having desktop flows competing to run on the same device and in some cases, failing due to timeouts.

 >[!NOTE]
 >If you are running desktop flows in unattended mode, you will need to anticipate the number of desktop flows your organization plans to run in parallel, and then purchase an adequate amount of Unattended Add-ons.